-Medicare open enrollment for 2021 coverage takes place from Oct.
+Medicare enrollment for 2023 is open from Oct.
 15 to Dec.
-7. If you’re already enrolled in Medicare, now is the period when you’re allowed to make any changes to your Medicare coverage.
+7, 2022.
+If you’re already enrolled in Medicare, now is the period when you’re allowed to make any changes to your Medicare coverage.
 If you’re not enrolled and missed your Initial Enrollment Period, you can enroll during the Medicare open enrollment period.

 Click here to sign up for our free financial education email course.

 1. You can enroll if you missed your Initial Coverage Election Period

 Most people aren’t eligible for Medicare until they turn age 65, but you can enroll in Medicare up to three months in advance of your birthday during what’s known as your Initial Enrollment Period.
 This period covers the three months leading up to your 65th birthday, the birthday month, and the three following months.

 If you missed your Initial Enrollment Period this year, you can still enroll in Medicare during the annual Medicare Open Enrollment period from Oct.
 15 to Dec.
 7 each year.

 Original Medicare comes in two parts, Part A and Part B. Part A is hospital insurance for which you pay no premium – as long as you’ve paid payroll taxes for 10 years or longer.
 However, Part B, which is medical insurance, does have a premium.
 In 2022, the Part B premium was $170.10 but could be higher based on income.